 ‘Ready for some tea Arthur?’ he says.

 ‘It’s a bit early for me to be honest.
-I usually go up the pub for a glass of red early evening.
+I usually go up the pub for a glass of red before dinner.
 Could we do that first?’ says Arthur.

 ‘OK, as long as I can have a bag of crisps – I’ll be starving otherwise,’ says Karl.

 The pub is too far to walk but not really far enough to drive.
-Nevertheless they go in Arthur’s blue Ford Fiesta.
+Nevertheless, they go in Arthur’s blue Fiesta.
 As they walk in under the gaily-coloured flower baskets the chatter inside goes down a notch.

 ‘Usual, Arthur?’ says Tom the barman.
 Arthur nods.

-‘Nice lad.
-I’m not sure about that tattoo on his neck though,’ Arthur says to Karl over his shoulder.
+‘Nice lad, the barman.
+I’m not sure about that tattoo on his neck though,’ Arthur says, a bit too loudly, to Karl over his shoulder.
 ‘What would you like anyway?’

 They take the drinks over to a table in the bay window next to a log-effect gas fire.

-Karl takes this in and nods once.
-Everyone looks worn, well-fed and white.
-A group of late middle-aged men crowd at one end of the bar.
+Karl takes this in.
+Everyone looks well-off, well-fed and white.
+A group of late-middle-aged men crowd at one end of the bar.
 They are wearing garish, multi-patterned sweaters and trousers.
 They greet Arthur.

 ‘Oh my God.
-What are they wearing?’ says Karl.
+What have they got on?’ says Karl.

 ‘Do you play golf then?’ says Karl.

-‘Oh I used to, yes, of course.
+‘Oh, I used to, yes, of course.
 Not for a bit now though.
-My knees can’t take it anymore,’ says Arthur.
+My knees can’t take it any more.’

 ‘In that gear?’ says Karl, sniggering.

-Arthur doesn’t want to go into how you can tell a lot about a man from his choice of golf clothes.
-It had got him into trouble before in here.
+Arthur doesn’t want to go into how you can tell a lot about a man from his choice of golf clothes: it has got him into trouble before in here.